On the Fundamental Impossibility of Hallucination Control in Large Language Models: Theoretical Framework

 \subsection{Statements, Queries, and Ground Truth}

 Queries and responses are statements expressed in natural language that LLM is able to process and generate.
 We need to compare those statements and relate them to knowledge.
-It is also useful to distinguish queries from responses with their nature, respectively, interrogative or declarative.
+It is also useful to distinguish queries from responses by their nature, respectively, interrogative or declarative.
 Queries refer to what is presupposed (assumed in advance), e.g., topic or problem, whereas responses make claims (or assertions).

-We should also point out that we limit our study to the case of \textit{non-trivial queries} that require integrating responses from many LLM inference paths.
-The following formal definition encapsulates those ideas.
+We connect the abstract knowledge space $\mathcal{K}$ to the linguistic inputs and outputs of the model.
+We model the language space analogously to the knowledge space.